wolfram74/life_quant/README.md

 # life_quant
-a little stand alone app for tallying activities.
+A little stand alone app for tallying activities.

+Both for personal usage and getting a feel for how local storage works.